Strategic Solutions Research Presents Nielsen Audio February '23 Ratings Today

 -

-NIELSEN AUDIO FEBRUARY '23 Ratings for ALBANY-SCHENECTADY-TROY, ALLENTOWN-BETHLEHEM, DAYTON, FRESNO, GRAND RAPIDS, and WILKES BARRE-SCRANTON out TODAY.
+NIELSEN AUDIO FEBRUARY '23 Ratings for COLUMBIA, SC, GREENVILLE-NEW BERN-JACKSONVILLE, LITTLE ROCK, SPRINGFIELD, MA, and TOLEDO out TODAY.
 Find ratings for subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).

-Coming FRIDAY 3/31, FEBRUARY '23 Ratings for BAKERSFIELD, HONOLULU, KNOXVILLE, OMAHA-COUNCIL BLUFFS, and TULSA.
+Coming MONDAY 4/10, FEBRUARY '23 Ratings for COLORADO SPRINGS, DES MOINES, MOBILE, SPOKANE, and WICHITA.